inpsyde/validator/README.md

 ]);
 ```

-Each element of the array passed to `is_valid()` will be validate against both the validator added.
+Each element of the array passed to `is_valid()` will be validated against both the validators added.

-It is possible to setup `DataValidator` to validate each element of the given data using different validators.

 In the example above, note how both `add_validator_with_message()` and `add_validator` implements "fluent interface"
-allowing to chain call to them by returning an instance of validator.
+allowing to "chain" calls to them by returning an instance of validator.

 ### Add validator to *specific* items

-There's one method that allows to add validators to specific element of the given data, it is `add_validator_by_key()`.
+`DataValidator` also has one method that allows to add validators to specific element of the given data, it is
+`add_validator_by_key()`.

 It takes three arguments: an instance of validator, a key used to identify the data element, and optionally an error
 message template to use for the validator.